Calculator Premium

 Find Common Denominators Efficiently

-Instead of always multiplying denominators, try to find the least common multiple (LCM) first.
-This often results in smaller numbers that are easier to work with and may already be in simplified form.
+Instead of always multiplying denominators, identify the least common multiple (LCM) first.
+This often produces smaller numbers requiring less simplification and may yield results already in simplest form, saving computational steps.

 Simplify Before Multiplying